OlgaSwan/llm-chat-app/README.md

 ## Notes

-- The application uses localStorage for persistence, so data is browser-specific
-- No backend is required - all state is managed client-side
+- No backend - all data stored locally
+- No message editing or deletion
+- No export/import functionality
+- Uses `window.confirm` for delete confirmation (could be improved with custom modal)
 - Error handling is basic to maintain proof-of-concept state
 - The model used is `openai/gpt-3.5-turbo` via OpenRouter